openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 - **Cost:**  1 point
 - **Prerequisites:**
  - **Tier 1:** Perception 4
 - **Description:** You were made for the hunt.
-Whether you gained this ability through years of practice or possess it through heightened senses, the effect is the same: once you've picked up a trail, you almost never lose track of your quarry.
+Whether you gained this ability through years of practice or possess it through heightened senses, the effect is the same: once

+<div class="feat-entry"></div>

+___
+-
+-
+- you've picked up a trail, you almost never lose track of your quarry.
 - **Effect:** Unless blinded or thwarted through extraordinary means, you always know the direction of true north.
 In addition, once you successfully locate the trail of a target, you automatically succeed at all tracking attempts to continue following that trail for 7 days after the time you first picked it up.
 Only extraordinary concealment, targets in flight, or similarly exceptional cases can cause you to lose your mark.

 ### Mimic